meshrwkv/manuals/README.md

 }
 ```

-## Face Vertex Encoder

-The face vertex encoder is responsible for encoding the vertices and faces of a 3D model into a format that can be processed by the neural network.
-This involves converting the geometric data into a form that can be handled by the machine learning algorithm.

-## Embedding Code Book

-The embedding code book is a lookup table that maps each token in the input sequence to a high-dimensional vector.
-These vectors are learned during training and serve as the initial representations for the tokens.

-## Token Decoder

-The token decoder takes the output of the transformer and converts it back into a sequence of tokens.
-This involves mapping each output vector to the closest vector in the embedding code book.
+The face vertex encoder, embedding code book and token decoder are outside the scope of this specification.